MARCH

 March 12

-1737 -- Thomas Monck, a planter from Goose Creek, advertised in ithe South Carolina Gazette offering a five-pound reward for the return of his enslaved Angolan man named Cudja.
+1737 -- Thomas Monck, a planter from Goose Creek who was one of the few planters who branded his slaves, advertised in ithe South Carolina Gazette offering a five-pound reward for the return of his enslaved Angolan man named Cudja.
 He described him as being "branded on his right breat 'T Monck.'"
 (Source: Goose Creek: A Definitive History, p.
 90)

 March 14